What Retirement Vehicles Should I Consider When Building a Nest Egg?

 By Jane Leibbrand

 A dramatic change has taken place in the way retirement is funded in America.
-Until recently, many workers relied on corporate pensions for a significant percentage of their post-career income.
-In 2019, only 4 percent of private sector workers have a pension plan with a defined benefit, down from about 60 percent at the start of the 1980s.1 This seismic shift in funding retirement has occurred in four short decades.
+Until recently, many workers relied on corporate pensions for a signiﬁcant percentage of their post-career income.
+This seismic shift in funding retirement has occurred in four short decades.

-As a result, a significant number of Americans are now responsible for funding their own retirements.
-Many know they haven’t saved enough for their later years; 78 percent are extremely or somewhat worried that they haven’t saved enough for retirement, and 66 percent believe they’ll outlive their funds.2 Northwestern Mutual’s 2018 Planning & Progress Studyfound that a one-third of Americans have basically no retirement savings.
-Millennials haven’t skewed the figures; the survey says 33 percent of boomers have no more than $25,000 saved for retirement.
+As a result, a signiﬁcant number of Americans are now responsible for funding their own retirements.
+Many know they haven’t saved enough for their later years and according to Northwestern Mutual’s 2022 Planning & Progress Survey, 74 percent of respondents believe they have enough money for their retirement.

 You’re in the Driver’s Seat